Amet13/world-visa-map/README.md

 * Host on GitHub Pages
 * Generate maps for other countries
 * Explore some countries
-* Fix bug with Australia nad some countries
 * Makefile

 Countries do not use